dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 $ wolkenkit start
 ```

-As a result, although it does not yet *look* sensational, you now have a running backend that can be accessed via HTTPS and websockets, and that takes care of persisting data according to event sourcing.
+As a result, although it does not yet *look* sensational, you now have a running backend that can be accessed via HTTPS and WebSockets, and that takes care of persisting data according to event sourcing.

 ## Adding a client